-So for the benefit of you and our other enthusiastic visitors, we have compiled some of the most frequently asked questions, organized them in categories, and answered each of them in a comprehensible way.
+For the benefit of you and our other enthusiastic visitors, on this page, we have compiled some of the most frequently asked questions from our visitors, organized them in categories, and answered each of them in a comprehensible way.

-For this reason, if you don't find the answer you're looking for or there's something else about Saint Petersburg Russia that you want to know - please ask your question here.
+So, if you don't find the answer you're looking for or there's something else about Saint Petersburg Russia that you want to know - please ask your question here.☺

-Below you can find a list of top answers to common questions on traveling in St. Petersburg.
-Click in the category that mostly suits your question!
+you can find a list of top answers to common questions about traveling in

 Q. What is the best way to fly to Russia from the USA?

-A. The best way to fly to Russia from the USA is to land in one of the European cities first like Paris, London, Copenhagen, Frankfurt, Berlin or Riga.
-From there, you take a second flight to St Petersburg or Moscow.
-You could also book a round trip flight to Tallinn or Helsinki and then take a train or bus to St Petersburg.
-Another idea, maybe the cheapest one, would be flying to Kiev, and then to St Petersburg with Ukraine International Airlines.
-However, due to the current political turmoil, it might be better to avoid this option.
+A. The best way to fly to Russia from the USA is to land in one of the main European cities first like Paris, London, Copenhagen, Frankfurt, Berlin, or Riga.
+From there, you take a second flight to St. Petersburg or Moscow.
+You could also book a round trip flight to Tallinn or Helsinki and then take a train or a bus to St. Petersburg.
+Another idea, maybe the cheapest one, would be flying to Kyev, and then to Saint Petersburg Russia with Ukraine International Airlines.

-For more information please see our dedicated page about Flights to St Petersburg.
+For more information, please see our dedicated page, Flights to St Petersburg.

 Q. What is the best way to fly to Russia from Europe?

 A. The best way to fly to Russia from Europe is with EU national air carriers such as SAS, AirFrance, Lufthansa, British Airlines, Transaero and Aeroflot.
-They have direct flights and often, depending on the season, attractive discounts, especially Aeroflot.
-However, there are also a number of discounter airline companies like AirBerlin, GermanWings or AirBaltic that also offer good deals, but only if you book well beforehand (normally 3 months ahead).
+They have direct flights and often, depending on the season, attractive discounts, especially Aeroflot which is the flag carrier and largest airline of the Russian Federation.
+However, there are also a number of discounter airline companies like AirBerlin, GermanWings, or AirBaltic worth checking that also offer good deals, but only if you book well beforehand (normally 3 months ahead).

 Q. What is the cheapest way to fly to Saint Petersburg Russia?

-A. The cheapest way to fly to St Petersburg, based on my own experience, would be flying with Ryanair (the controversial and still popular low cost airline company in Europe) to Lappeenranta in Finland or Tallinn in Estonia.
-From there, you can take later a bus, a marshrutka, or a train to reach St Petersburg.
+A. The cheapest way to fly to Saint Petersburg Russia would be flying with Ryanair (the controversial and still popular low-cost airline company in Europe) to Lappeenranta in Finland or Tallinn in Estonia.
+From there, you can take later a bus, a marshrutka, or a train to reach St. Petersburg.

 Q. I will travel to Saint Petersburg Russia by ferry, do I need a Russian Visa?

-A. If you're traveling to St Petersburg on a cruise ship or ferry round trip, and you stay less than 72 hours, you don't need a Russian visa.
-However, in order to go ashore you must have a tour voucher issued by a licensed tour company, which you have to show at the passport control upon your arrival at the port terminal.
-You can buy a tour voucher, also known as a blanket visa, with the ship company you're cruising with or with a local private tour company of your choice.
-In both cases, by Russian law you need to stay with your assigned or chosen tour guide for the whole time you're in the Russian territory.
+A. If you're traveling to Saint Petersburg Russia on a cruise ship or a ferry round trip, and you stay less than 72 hours, you don't need a Russian visa.
+However, in order to go ashore, you must have a tour voucher issued by a licensed tour company, which you have to show at the passport control upon your arrival at the port terminal.
+You can buy a tour voucher, also known as a blanket visa, with the shipping company you're cruising with (not your best option), or with a local private tour company of your choice (Recommended).
+In both cases, by Russian law, you need to stay with your assigned or chosen tour guide for the whole time you're in the Russian territory.

 Q. Do I need a visa to enter Russia?

-For more information please see our dedicated page about Russian Visa.
+For more information, please see our dedicated page, Russian Visa.

 Q. Can I get a Russian visa on arrival?

-A. No. Russian visas can only be issued at Russian Consulates and Embassies or at designated agencies sub-contracted by the Russian Ministry of Foreign Affairs.
-Moreover, based on your nationality, you may not be able to apply for a Russian visa in any consular department.
+A. No!
+Russian visas can only be issued at Russian Consulates and at designated agencies sub-contracted by the Russian Ministry of Foreign Affairs, or since 2020 online by filling out an online electronic visa application form.
+Please note that based on your nationality, you may not be able to apply for a Russian visa in any consular department.
 Generally, Russian consular departments will only issue visas to nationals who can prove that they are entitled to live in the country where they are applying for at least six months.
 So, before starting to apply, make sure you know where you are going to make your visa application.

 Q. What type of Russian visa do I need?